PyDL/sunslice/README.md

 use `pip install ./` to install the package. </br>

-## If you use any part of sunslice, please cite Ji et al. 2024, in preparation, ApJ
+## If you use any part of sunslice, please cite Chunyu Ji et al. 2026, ApJ